-- A leading PRC Bank in a proposed US$10 billion acquisition loan to a Chinese power company in connection with the proposed acquisition of a public listed European utility company.
+- A leading PRC Bank on a proposed US$10 billion acquisition loan to a Chinese power company on the proposed acquisition of a public listed European utility company.

-- Major PRC banks in the 6.8 billion euro acquisition loan to a Chinese sovereign investment corporation in connection with its approximately 12.25 billion euro acquisition of logistics assets in Europe.
+- Major PRC banks on the EUR 6.8 billion acquisition loan to a Chinese sovereign investment corporation on its approximately 12.25 billion euro acquisition of logistics assets in Europe.
 The deal was awarded "Real Estate Deal of the Year 2018" by China Law & Practice Awards.

 - A leading PRC bank, as arranger, and the Luxembourg branch of the PRC bank, as agent and security agent extend a US$10 billion term loan facility to Global Chem Investment in support of its equity investment in an affiliate of China National Chemical Corporation for application toward the US$45 billion acquisition of Syngenta, a major and global Swiss agribusiness conglomerate.

-- China Everbright Bank in connection with a term loan facility to an international tyre manufacturer.
+- China Everbright Bank on a term loan facility to an international tyre manufacturer.

-- China Development Bank in connection with facilities to a South Africa bank as part of its SME programme.
+- China Development Bank on the facilities to a South Africa bank as part of its SME programme.

-- A Major state owned European oil & gas company in relation to its restructuring.
+- A Major state owned European oil & gas company on its restructuring.

 Export Credit Facility

-- A major Chinese EPC contractor in relation to its role as concessionaire, sponsor and shareholder in tollroad projects located in Kenya.
+- A major Chinese EPC contractor on its role as concessionaire, sponsor and shareholder in tollroad projects located in Kenya.

-- A syndicate of PRC banks in an approximately US$1 billion export credit facility in connection with a highway project in Zambia.
+- A syndicate of PRC banks on an approximately US$1 billion export credit facility on a highway project in Zambia.

-- A leading PRC bank in an approximately US$360 million export credit facility in connection with a housing project in Ukraine.
+- A leading PRC bank on an approximately US$360 million export credit facility on a housing project in Ukraine.

-- China Development Bank in connection with an export credit facility to Ukrtelecom in Ukraine.
+- China Development Bank on an export credit facility to Ukrtelecom in Ukraine.

-- China Development Bank in connection with an export credit facility to PT Smart Telecom in Indonesia.
+- China Development Bank on an export credit facility to PT Smart Telecom in Indonesia.